All things considered, this is a truly superb monitor that is well worth the price.

 In any case, viewing the screen from up close is not too hard on the eyes, if that’s your primary concern, as the blue light filter ensures reduced eye strain.

-On the other hand, something that we feel was largely unnecessary in regards to the monitor’s design is the curved screen.
+On the other hand, something that we feel was mostly unnecessary in regards to the monitor’s design is the curved screen.

-As we have previously mentioned in several other articles, curved screens in monitors balance on a thin line between being a useful feature and being a gimmick.
+As we have previously mentioned in several other articles, curved screens in monitors can either be a useful feature or a gimmick.
 In the case of non-ultrawide monitors such as the ViewSonic XG3240-C, they gravitate more towards the latter.

-With all of the above in mind, the screen itself will perhaps be the crux when it comes to deciding whether you want to buy this monitor or not.
-As stated before, we find 27-inch screens to be ideal for desktop use, and we feel that a curved screen only needlessly increases production costs (and therefore, the price) of this particular monitor.
+With all of the above in mind, the screen itself will perhaps be the most crucial part when it comes to deciding whether you want to buy this monitor or not.
+As stated before, we find 27-inch screens to be ideal for desktop use, and we feel that a curved screen only needlessly increases production costs (and, therefore, the price) of this particular monitor.

 Something that stands out in the spec sheet of the ViewSonic XG3240-C is the panel it uses – a VA panel.